 The first thing I’d say about the M25 is that the deck is very easy to build on.
 Plenty of space, nice big flathead screws, it’s fast and easy to install coils or change out cotton.
 The space between centerlines of the post holes is 8.5mm and the space between the two sets of posts is 7.3mm.
 Loads of room for bigger coils with no trouble at all.
 Below I have a couple of 3mm Aliens (coming in at 0.12 Ohms) and you can see that they’re not crowded at all.

 Wicking is also pretty easy and straightforward.
 You can see the wick well is pretty spacious with large openings for juice to get from the tank to the wick.
 I like to trim my wicks at the width of the RTA, then comb them out and just snip off any excess from the combing.
 Tucking them in the wick well is pretty easy since there is so much room.
 I haven’t had any issues with leaking at all, a definite plus as that’s not always a given with tanks.
 The kidney shaped juice holes are pretty massive so there’s no chance of making a mess when juicing up.
 The tank will hold up to 4 ml with the standard glass and 5.5 ml with the bubble glass.

 The airflow is another definite plus with the M25.
 The atomizer features both bottom and side airflow, which are controlled independently from each other.
 This allows you to dial in the perfect airflow for your own preferences.

-In summary, as if it wasn’t obvious, I highly recommend the M25.
-It’s a great RTA, comes with lots of the standard extras in the goodie bag including a 5.5ml glass bubble tank, the quality that QP Design is known for, and it’s 25mm making it the perfect fit for my fellow mech-heads.
+The M25 comes with lots of the standard extras in the goodie bag including a 5.5ml glass bubble tank, the quality that QP Design is known for, and it’s 25mm making it the perfect fit for most mechanical mods as well as regulated devices.